 Busch Gardens® Tampa Bay

 Busch Gardens was the first of the Tampa Bay attractions that we visited.
 We knew how epic of a destination Busch Gardens with kids was, so we gave ourselves a whole day to take in this amazing entertainment park.
-Our boys favorite part of the trip was the exciting and interactive show on the Sesame Street Safari of Fun.
+Our boys’ favorite part of the trip was the exciting and interactive show on the Sesame Street Safari of Fun.
 Getting up close and personal with some of their favorite characters was a riot.
 The Sesame Street Village was also filled with great rides and climbing structures that were perfect for younger children.
+You can check out our guide to visiting Busch Gardens with toddlers here.

 But that wasn’t all that Busch Gardens, Tampa Bay had to offer.
 For older kids and adults, there are incredible thrill rides like Cobra’s Curse and SheiKra, as well as fun water rides such as the Congo River Rapids.
 While these were a bit big for our boys, they can’t wait to come back and try them next time!